Mitch Apau: Telstar

 Apau moved to Eerste Divisie club Telstar in July 2022 after his contract with Emmen expired.
 He made his debut for the club on the first matchday of the season, starting in Telstar's 1–1 away draw against Jong Ajax.
 Afterwards, he remained a key player for the rest of the season, playing all 40 possible games as a starter and helping Telstar to ninth place in the table – their best season since 2018 and their second best since 2005.

 On 29 May 2024, Apau extended his contract with Telstar by one season, keeping him at the club until 30 June 2025.

 On 8 April 2025, Telstar announced that Apau would leave the club at the end of the 2024–25 season, marking the conclusion of his professional career.
 He subsequently agreed to join Spakenburg of the Tweede Divisie to continue playing at the amateur level.
 However, the contract included a clause stipulating that if Telstar achieved promotion to the Eredivisie through the play-offs, the agreement with Spakenburg would be voided, allowing Apau to reconsider his future.
 He featured in all of the club's subsequent play-off matches, including a 2–2 draw and 3–1 victory over Willem II in the final round, which secured Telstar's promotion to the Eredivisie for the first time in 47 years.

-Spakenburg

-Following Telstar's historic promotion to the Eredivisie, Apau joined Tweede Divisie club Spakenburg.
+Later career

+After Telstar won promotion to the Eredivisie in June 2025, Apau decided not to invoke the clause that would have allowed him to stay at the club, saying that he was putting his family first, and joined Tweede Divisie club Spakenburg as agreed.

+In March 2026, Spakenburg announced that Apau would leave at the end of the 2025–26 season to continue playing at a lower level.
+The following month, Telstar appointed him as a scout for the first team, a role that also involved coordinating scouting within the youth academy; he was at the same time taking a KNVB course with the aim of becoming a technical director.

+In the summer of 2026, Apau joined Marken of the Vierde Klasse, the ninth tier of Dutch football, combining playing there with his scouting work at Telstar.